-OVERVIEW: Paul McCartney is known primarily for his support of animal rights and environmental organizations, though he’s also championed a number of humanitarian causes, and supports charities that fight cancer as well.
+OVERVIEW: Paul McCartney is known primarily for his support of animal rights and environmental organizations, though he has also championed a number of humanitarian causes, and supports charities that fight cancer as well.

 BACKGROUND: Paul McCartney's story as a founding member of the Beatles is legendary, and his subsequent music career is also impressive.
 He may be the wealthiest musician in the world.

 ANIMAL WELFARE: McCartney became a vegetarian in 1975.
 Both he and his wife Linda were active on animal rights issues.
 In 2011, Forbes created a list of the celebrities who were the most generous with their public personas in generating publicity for their favorite causes.
 McCartney ranked second, generating over $1 million that year in free publicity for PETA.
 He has also been an active supporter of the Humane Society of the United States, Humane Society International, World Animal Protection, the David Shepherd Wildlife Foundation, the American Wild Horse Preservation Campaign, and others.
 He has helped narrate several documentaries, appeared in public service announcements, and even debated public officials on national television about issues like seal hunting.

 ENVIRONMENT: McCartney has been involved with the National Resources Defense Council and the Save the Arctic campaign, and contributed to an album that raised funds to save the rainforests.